blend2d/blend2d/CONTRIBUTING.md

 * Use error codes for error handling and propagation
 * Use `BLResult` as a return value in functions that can fail

 Every function that can fail must return `BLResult`.
-Use `BL_PROPAGATE(expression)` to return on failure, but be careful and check how it's used first.
+Use `BL_PROPAGATE(<expression>)` to return on failure, but be careful and check how it's used first.

 #### Default Constructed State

   * Always offer a defined default constructed state.

 Default constructed state guarantees that no dynamic memory is allocated when creating a default constructed instance.
-Only initialization like `create()` or `begin()` and using setters would turn default initialized instance into an instance that uses dynamically allocated memory.
+Only initialization like `create()` or `begin()` and using setters would turn default initialized instance into an instance that could use dynamically allocated memory.
 Use `.reset()` to set the state of any class back to its default constructed state and to release all resources it holds.

 ### Coding Conventions